 Mezzanine Intake with Lifting Arm

-MPE’s 6″ diameter Chain-Vey tubular drag conveyor at the bottom of the funnel quietly and efficiently transports the green coffee at a rate of up to 1,400 ft3/hr, or 56,000 lb/hr.
 Vibratory feeders promote the flow of the abrasive green coffee into the conveyor.
 The coffee is carried upward and through an adjacent wall to the green bean cleaning system in another partition of the building.
-Had the customer gone with pneumatic conveyance at this juncture, workers would be exposed to noise levels in excess of 85 db, thereby reducing the ease of communication and requiring hearing protection to meet OSHA requirements.
+Had the customer gone with pneumatic conveyance at this juncture, MPE says workers would be exposed to noise levels in excess of 85 decibels, thereby reducing the ease of communication and requiring hearing protection to meet Occupational Safety and Health Administration requirements.
 Also, Systems engineers estimated a pneumatic conveyor with airlocks would have used around 37 kWh per hour, whereas Chain-Vey used only 9.2 kWh per hour.
-This equates to a 75% reduction in electricity consumption.
+This equates to a 75 per cent reduction in electricity consumption.

 Green Bean Cleaning System